Stream Grabber Parameters#

 Type: Socket Driver Available#

-TypeIsSocketDriverAvailable parameter indicates whether the socket driver is currently available (1) or not available (0).
+TypeIsSocketDriverAvailable parameter indicates whether the pylon GigE Vision Socket Driver is currently available (1) or not available (0).

 Type: Windows Filter Driver Available#